 Turning grass into gold

-For the communities outside Kruger National Park, livestock and development offer a lifeline to a future without poaching
+Outside Kruger National Park, livestock offers a lifeline to a future without poaching

 (Cover photo © Trond Larsen)

-Editor’s note: This story is part two of the feature series “South Africa, side by side with nature,” which explores two South African landscapes where doing right by nature and doing right by people are the same.
-Read part one here.
+Editor’s note: This story is part three of the feature series “South Africa side by side with nature,” which explores two South African landscapes where doing right by nature and doing right by people are the same.
+See the whole series here.

 ‘Within a village, everything is connected’